ufukhalis/defuk/README.md

 DEFUK
 =======

-`DEFUK` is a simple periodic job and cache library which only needs Java 8+ version.
+`DEFUK` is a simple periodic job runner and cache library which only needs Java 8+ version.

 How to Use